muratk3n/thirdwave/en/README.md

 ---

 Were they waiting for muneee?
-Lemme see Benjamins baaby?
+The Benjamins?

 ---

 A year ago?
-Why did it take so long for widespread rollout?
-Testing couldnt have taken that long.
+Why did it take so long for a wider rollout?
+Testing shouldn't have taken that long.

 "@ichaydon